advance100/doc_webpack/installation.md

 $ npm install webpack@1.2.x --save-dev
 ```

-## Dev Server
+## Dev Tools
-If you want to use `webpack-dev-server` you should install it:
+If you want to use dev tools you should install it:
 ``` sh
 $ npm install webpack-dev-server --save-dev
 ```